 1 Data recipients MUST allow the consumer to choose the period over with CDR data will be collected and used by enabling the consumer to actively select or otherwise clearly state if they are requesting consent for a single collection (aka once-off) or for collection over a period of time of not more than 12 months (aka ongoing).

-CDR Rule 1.14(3)(d), 4.11(1)(b), 4.12(1) | CX Research 4, 5, 6
+CDR Rule 4.11(1)(b), 4.12(1) | CX Research 4, 5, 6

-2 4 Data recipients MUST outline how often data is expected to be collected over that period.
+2 4 Data recipients SHOULD outline how often data is expected to be collected over that period.